Bike Insurance Calculator

 • NCB - If you haven’t raised any claim in a policy year, the insurer offers you a discount in the form of a No Claim Bonus (NCB), which ultimately lowers your premium for the following policy year.

-Tips to Reduce your Bike Insurance Premium
+Tips to Reduce Your Bike Insurance Premium

 Here are some tips and tricks to help reduce your bike insurance premium.

-Increase your Voluntary Deductible
+Increase Deductible

 If you’re a safe rider and have largely had a clean claims state, you could consider increasing your voluntary deductible that will help in decreasing your bike insurance premium.

-Maintain a Good Riding Record
+Maintain Good Record

 This one’s pretty obvious.
 Ride safely and stay away from trouble so you can avoid making claims and hence be rewarded with a No Claim Bonus on every bike insurance renewal.